 As things become challenging, partners develop dynamics and behaviours to attempt to pull each other back into more ‘togetherness’, rather than developing mature intimacy.
 You might do this by one of the following ways.

 - Saying hurtful things – becoming critical and attacking.

 - Shutting down – keeping things to yourself, especially hurts, resentments and desires.

 - Withholding attention, responses, and feeling punishing towards your partner.

 - Avoiding conflict and uncomfortable subjects, and maintaining agreement and compliance.

 ‘These behaviours develop as a way of dealing with the anxiety that arises as you experience disappointments and misunderstandings between you.
 As these behaviours become habits it is less likely your relationship will mature.’

 You may have noticed a few patterns

-Let’s work together to get your relationship where you want it
+Let’s work together to get your relationship where you want it to be.

-For years I experienced overwhelming fears that prevented me from making any kind of commitment to my girlfriend.
-I felt absolutely stuck, continuously getting closer and further apart, closer and further apart…. and I felt frustrated…so I decided to get the help of a counsellor.
-Delyse helped me through individual counselling and helped me and my partner in marriage counselling sessions as a couple.
-With Delyse’s help, I was able to make great progress in discovering and experiencing the root cause of my fears and to eventually dissolve my fears to the point where I was able to make a commitment I actually wanted.
-MY girlfriend also discovered fears of her own and was then able to address them!
+“For years I experienced overwhelming fears that prevented me from making any kind of commitment to my girlfriend.
+I felt absolutely stuck, continuously getting closer and further apart, closer and further apart…and I felt frustrated…so I decided to get the help of a counselor.
+Delyse helped me through individual counseling and helped me and my partner in counseling sessions as a couple.
+With Delyse’s help, I was able to make great progress in discovering and experiencing the root cause of my fears and to eventually dissolve my fears to the point where I was able to make the commitment I actually wanted.
+My girlfriend also discovered fears of her own and was then able to address them!
+We are now married and truly enjoy a deeper level of intimacy and honesty.
 We are also new parents to a brand new baby boy!
-I highly recommend Delyse as a counsellor who has the experience, insight and approach to help with the problems of an individual or couple.'
-Keith Vancouver BC
+I highly recommend Delyse as a counselor who has the experience, insight, and approach to help with the problems of an individual or couple.”